ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 aside: true
 ---

-While there are four standard ways of multiplying vectors and each has its own notation ($$\cdot$$, $$\times$$, $$\^$$, $$\o$$), there is no generally-agreed-upon definition or notation for dividing vectors.
-That's mostly because it's not a thing.
-But there are times when I wish it was a thing.
-Or rather, there are too many times where a notion of division _would_ be useful to ignore.
-There's an operation which acts a lot _like_ division, and which comes up more often than you might notice if you weren't looking for it.
-And it does, in a sense, generalize scalar division.
-So why not?
+While there are ~four standard ways of multiplying vectors and each has its own notation ($$\cdot$$, $$\times$$, $$\^$$, $$\o$$), there is no generally-agreed-upon definition or notation for dividing vectors.
+That's mostly because it's not a thing: these operations are not classically invertible, so there is no reason to write down an inverse or come up with a notation for it.

+However, I have noticed that there are lots of places where something _almost_ like division shows up, and I've come to believe that it would be very useful to just use the same notation for it.
+And it does happen to recover scalar division when your vectors are one-dimensional, so it is not absurd to consider it as an appropriate generalization of the concept.

-This article describes what I would kinda like the notation $$\b{b} / \b{a}$$ should mean.
-I'm writing it out primarily because I keep wanting to refer to it in other articles; this way I have something to link to instead of defining it inline each time.
-I don't mean to claim that this "is" vector division.
+This article describes what I would like the notation $$\b{b} / \b{a}$$ to mean.
+To be  extra clear, though, I don't mean to claim that this "is" vector division.
 Rather it's a thing that is sufficiently common that it makes sense to generalize the notation of division for.

 <!--more-->

 My definition writes division $$\b{b}/\b{a}$$ as a shorthand for the [matrix pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse), which allows dividing by a list of $$k$$ vectors at once, in a certain sense.
 Vector division is the $$k=1$$ case.
 The matrix inverse is the $$k=n$$ case.
 Scalar division is the $$k=n=1$$ case.
 The pseudoinverse is not really obscure, and writing it as an inverse is not that weird.
 Most of the text is about the update you have to make to your intuition about what division is, in order to use the pseudoinverse like an inverse in this way.

-As always take this with a heaping pile of grains of salt, 'cause it's still just the semi-informed opinions of some guy on the internet.
+*(Updated June 2026 to be consistent with my later discussions of the subject.)*

 ---------